carlcs/craft-redactorcustomstyles/readme.md

 ## Settings

 By default all of the plugin's buttons will be added to your toolbar.
-But this can be changed by adding a '`buttonsInlineStyles`' setting to your Redactor config files.
+But this can be changed by adding a `buttonsInlineStyles` setting to your Redactor config files.

 ```javascript
 {